demboperu/Framework-PageCache/README.md

 Existing technology that they are part from HTML5 such as:
 - LocalStorage Example here
-- Cache manifest - To cache manifest Example here
+- Cache manifest - To cache static assets like images.
+Example here
 - SessionStorage
 - IndexDB
 - WebSQL